Tattoo

 2015~Present

-Dim is a tattoo artist and visualist based in New York.
-He currently works out of a private studio located in Fort Greene, Brooklyn.
-Grounded in micro-hyperrealism, his work spans a range of styles including pet portraits, animal tattoos, nature-inspired color tattoos, fine line, black and grey, and color realism.
-He pursues intricate and layered detail, regardless of scale.
+Dim is a tattoo artist and graphic designer based in New York, currently working at Monolith Studio in Fort Greene, Brooklyn.
+Grounded in micro-hyperrealism, his practice centers on pet and animal portrait tattoos, especially dogs and cats, while also extending to human portraits, nature-inspired color tattoos, fine line, black and grey, and color realism.
+Regardless of scale, he places strong emphasis on detail and layered image-making.

-Since teaching himself how to tattoo in 2015, he has been invited as a guest artist to cities such as New York, Miami, Los Angeles, Washington D.C., Boston, San Francisco, Austin, Toronto, Paris, London, Berlin, Rome, Singapore, and Taichung.
+Since teaching himself how to tattoo in 2015, he has worked as a guest artist in cities including New York, Miami, Los Angeles, Washington, D.C., Boston, San Francisco, Austin, Toronto, Paris, London, Berlin, Rome, Singapore, and Taichung.